neondatabase/website/content/docs/get-started-with-neon/signing-up.md

 - **We create your default branch `main` for you**

-  `main` is the default (primary) branch and hosts your database, role, and a compute endpoint that you can connect your application to.
+  `main` is the default (primary) branch and hosts your database, role, and a compute that you can connect your application to.

 - **Use the project _Quickstart_ or this tutorial**